 Portland DBT Institute strives for excellence in both a clinical setting and in our training of others in DBT.
 Our trainings offer a full orientation to DBT, from basics to courses developed to help DBT-savvy clinicians hone their skills.

-Our training faculty is lead by Dr. Linda Dimeff PhD, a co-developer of DBT for substance abusers in her more than two decades work with Dr. Marsha Linehan.
+Our training faculty is led by Dr. Linda Dimeff PhD, a co-developer of DBT for substance abusers in her more than two decades work with Dr. Marsha Linehan.
 All members of our training team have completed the highest levels of training with Behavioral Tech and Dr. Linehan, and are DBT certified and/or recognized as a DBT Expert in a specialty area including trauma, eating disorder, substance use and mental health within correctional facilities.

 Our enthusiastic and knowledgeable trainers balance decades of experience with enthusiasm for the latest research.
 Each training team member has extensive experience applying DBT, supervising others in their application of DBT, and single-handedly rolling out DBT in their unique setting.

 We offer on-site training and consultation, as well as our regularly scheduled programs throughout the year.